Fiduciary Group LLC Has $338,000 Stock Position in Otis Worldwide Co. (NYSE:OTIS)

-Fiduciary Group LLC reduced its position in shares of Otis Worldwide Co.
-(NYSE:OTIS – Get Rating) by 9.6% during the first quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 4,642 shares of the company’s stock after selling 493 shares during the quarter.
-Fiduciary Group LLC’s holdings in Otis Worldwide were worth $338,000 at the end of the most recent quarter.
+Fiduciary Group LLC reduced its stake in shares of Otis Worldwide Co.
+(NYSE:OTIS – Get Rating) by 9.6% in the first quarter, according to its most recent filing with the SEC.
+The institutional investor owned 4,642 shares of the company’s stock after selling 493 shares during the period.
+Fiduciary Group LLC’s holdings in Otis Worldwide were worth $338,000 as of its most recent filing with the SEC.

-A number of other institutional investors have also added to or reduced their stakes in the company.
-Norges Bank bought a new stake in Otis Worldwide during the 4th quarter worth approximately $335,180,000.
-JPMorgan Chase & Co. increased its holdings in Otis Worldwide by 169.6% during the 4th quarter.
-JPMorgan Chase & Co. now owns 4,635,029 shares of the company’s stock worth $403,573,000 after purchasing an additional 2,916,030 shares in the last quarter.
-Lazard Freres Gestion S.A.S. bought a new stake in Otis Worldwide during the 1st quarter worth approximately $99,844,000.
-Alliancebernstein L.P. increased its holdings in Otis Worldwide by 12.4% during the 4th quarter.
-Alliancebernstein L.P. now owns 8,053,409 shares of the company’s stock worth $701,210,000 after purchasing an additional 890,179 shares in the last quarter.
-Finally, OMERS ADMINISTRATION Corp increased its holdings in Otis Worldwide by 27.4% during the 1st quarter.
-OMERS ADMINISTRATION Corp now owns 1,929,648 shares of the company’s stock worth $148,486,000 after purchasing an additional 415,500 shares in the last quarter.
-83.16% of the stock is owned by institutional investors and hedge funds.
+A number of other hedge funds and other institutional investors have also recently added to or reduced their stakes in the stock.
+Cibc World Market Inc. increased its holdings in Otis Worldwide by 3.0% during the 1st quarter.
+Cibc World Market Inc. now owns 11,669 shares of the company’s stock worth $898,000 after purchasing an additional 338 shares in the last quarter.
+Desjardins Global Asset Management Inc. grew its holdings in shares of Otis Worldwide by 17.3% in the first quarter.
+Desjardins Global Asset Management Inc. now owns 27,992 shares of the company’s stock valued at $2,154,000 after acquiring an additional 4,125 shares in the last quarter.
+ICW Investment Advisors LLC grew its holdings in shares of Otis Worldwide by 5.4% in the first quarter.
+ICW Investment Advisors LLC now owns 4,510 shares of the company’s stock valued at $347,000 after acquiring an additional 232 shares in the last quarter.
+OMERS ADMINISTRATION Corp grew its holdings in shares of Otis Worldwide by 27.4% in the first quarter.
+OMERS ADMINISTRATION Corp now owns 1,929,648 shares of the company’s stock valued at $148,486,000 after acquiring an additional 415,500 shares in the last quarter.
+Finally, Prospector Partners LLC grew its holdings in shares of Otis Worldwide by 16.5% in the first quarter.
+Prospector Partners LLC now owns 80,940 shares of the company’s stock valued at $6,228,000 after acquiring an additional 11,450 shares in the last quarter.
+83.16% of the stock is owned by institutional investors.

 Insider Buying and Selling